Key Takeaway

 GLP-1 receptor agonists work by slowing gastric emptying, reducing appetite, and improving insulin sensitivity.
 These mechanisms can interact with other substances you consume, including supplements, foods, and medications .

-When it comes to semaglutide and emotional eating help, the primary concern is absorption timing.
-Because your stomach empties more slowly on GLP-1 therapy, anything you take orally may be absorbed at a different rate than you are used to.
-This does not necessarily mean the combination is dangerous, but it does mean the effects may be delayed or slightly altered .
+For semaglutide and emotional eating help, the primary concern is absorption timing.
+Because your stomach empties more slowly on GLP-1 therapy, anything you take orally may be absorbed at a different rate than you're used to.
+This doesn't necessarily mean the combination is dangerous, but it does mean the effects may be delayed or slightly altered .

 Timing and Best Practices